hydrausb3/hydrausb3_fw/README.md

 For more details on HydraUSB3 see https://hydrabus.com/hydrausb3-v1-0-specifications

 All examples with name HydraUSB3_DualBoard_XXX requires 2x HydraUSB3 v1 boards to be plugged together.
-* First HydraUSB3 board shall have PB24 not populated (called Host board)
+* First HydraUSB3 board shall have PB24 not populated (called RX mode)
-* Seconds HydraUSB3 board shall have PB24 populated with a 2.54mm Jumper (called Device board)
+* Seconds HydraUSB3 board shall have PB24 populated with a 2.54mm Jumper (called TX mode)

 ![2xHydraUSB3 plugged together](2xHydraUSB3_Plugged_TopView.png)